 It’s a question that most Disney vacation discussions start with: How many days should we spend in each park?
 Of course, some vacations don’t lend themselves to the luxury of getting to pick exactly how many days you can spend where.
 Budgets, time and other various aspects come into play when planning a vacation.
 Still, guests would like to give themselves an adequate amount of time to see most attractions along with the finer details.

 Disneyland, Walt Disney World and Tokyo Disney Resort all offer very different experiences.
 None of these opinions are an exact science since it’s easy to jump from park-to-park at every resort and there are other factors throughout the year that can alter plans.
-Still, in this post, we’ll give a rough estimate on how much time it takes to see each park’s essentials.
+But we’ll give a rough estimate on how much time it takes to see each park’s essentials.
 For a more thorough look on what we recommend doing at each park, check out our 1-Day Itineraries.

 If you do have a limited amount of time, I really recommend using our itineraries as well as a number of other great sites park itineraries.
-I do not recommend using the Disney Genie itinerary at this point in time.
+I do not recommend using the Disney Genie itinerary in the app.
+That’s not to be confused with Genie+, just the app service that tries to make your day for you.
 Our plans will maximize the amount guests can see and do in a Disney Park in just a day (or two, depending on the plan you follow) and I know most people don’t have unending vacations.
-We could all use one after the last couple of years though!

 Without further ado, here are my recommendations on how much time to spend in each Disney Park (within reason, if I had no responsibilities and endless money I’d spend most of my time there, obviously).
 We’ll start on the west coast first, then to Walt Disney World before finishing with Tokyo Disney Resort.